12 Animals That Go Through Metamorphosis

 Photo by Joao Alexandre Paulo

-Spiders are last on our list of animals that go through metamorphosis.
-It undergoes an imperfect metamorphosis.
+Spiders are last on our list of animals that undergo metamorphosis.
+They undergo an imperfect metamorphosis.
 These are the three full growth stages.

 Adult egg spiderling: With arachnids, there is no pupal stage; instead, the spiderlings resemble scaled-down copies of the adult.